 For information on formatting your submission you can refer to the IEEE Author Digital Toolbox at http://www.ieee.org/publications_standards/publications/authors/authors_journals.html and the IEEE Manuscript Templates for Conference Proceedings at https://www.ieee.org/conferences/publishing/templates.html which has standard IEEE Transactions templates for Microsoft Word or LaTeX formats.
-Be sure to delete the Copyright Footer on page 1 of the template.
+Be sure to check and delete any Copyright Footer on page 1 of the template.
 Or use this GHTC updated template.

 The format for the paper (manuscript) must satisfy the following requirements: